SAT vs. ACT

 Which Test SHould YOu take?

 SAT or ACT?
 A question as old as time (well, really just since 1959 when the ACT was introduced as a competitor to the SAT).
 Star Tutors wants to help you decide by comparing the sections on the test side-by-side.
-After digesting the information and attempting to decide which test is best for YOU, we find most students benefit by taking a full-length SAT and a full-length ACT practice test before concluding if one test is a better fit.
+After digesting the information and attempting to decide which test is best for YOU, we find most students benefit from taking a full-length SAT and a full-length ACT practice test before concluding if one test is a better fit.
 After taking both tests, some students have found their initial “assumed preference” is NOT actually the test best suited for them!

 SAT Reading vs. ACT Reading: